 A cancer spreads between Tasmanian devils when sick animals bite healthy ones.

-This devil is released from a trap that helps scientists monitor devil health.
+This devil is released from a trap that helps scientists watch over its health.

 In the lab, scientists are working on a medicine for the sick devils.
 Some devils are getting better on their own.